-The model of physical intervention training we utilise at Cove is General Services Association (GSA).
-GSA is the largest provider of behavior management and physical intervention training in the UK, and it enables us to tailor our approach to the specific needs of the young person.
+The model of physical intervention training we utilise at Cove is General Services Association (GSA), a large national training provider which enables us to tailor our approach to the specific needs of the young person.
 All training is delivered by our in-house instructors, which enables all staff to receive the statutory initial training on commencement of employment, annual refreshers, and also any ad-hoc specialist training or consultancy identified for specific young people or particular members of staff.
-The technique manual is accessible online for all staff.
-GSA also provides an excellent consultancy and expert witnessing to its registered trainers, enabling our in-house instructors to access 24/7 advice if required.
-Our training also incorporates extensive non-physical strategies and theoretical components as set out in the nationally-recognised NHS Project (previously Security Management Service) of the NHS's training curriculum, also accessed by our in-house instructors.
+Our training also incorporates extensive non-physical strategies and theoretical components as set out in the nationally-recognised NHS Project (previously Security Management Service) of the NHS's training curriculum, also accessed by our inhouse instructors.